 The lunchtime problem with little kids

-The hardest part about feeding a small child near the beach is not finding good food.
-It is finding a place where the food shows up before patience runs out, where a wandering toddler does not feel like an apology, and where you can leave without unloading half a beach bag onto the floor.
+The hardest part about feeding a small child near the beach is finding a place where the food shows up before patience runs out, where a wandering toddler does not feel like an apology, and where you can leave without unloading half a beach bag onto the floor.
+Good food is the easy part.
 That is the whole game.

 Once you start picking restaurants by those criteria instead of by their dinner reputation, lunch with kids gets a lot easier.
 The spots that survive a midday meltdown have a few things in common: counter ordering or quick kitchens, outdoor or covered patio space, simple food kids will eat without negotiation, and parking that does not require a hike.
 Just about everything we recommend below clears that bar.